Website translation

 • Translation of patent documents before filing them with patent offices worldwide.

-How was neural machine translation developed?
+History of neural machine translation

+So what makes neural machine translation different?
 Without getting too technical, neural machine translation uses deep learning techniques and artificial intelligence to:

-• Analyze the source sentence, and
+• Analyze the source sentence and

 • Find patterns for generating a suitable translation in the destination language.